Nicolas Durand de Villegagnon: Legacy

 A street in Mdina, Malta named after Villegagnon.

 In his book, Brazil, A Land of the Future, Austrian writer Stefan Zweig describes the colorful character of Villegagnon:

 Nicolas Durand de Villegaignon, half pirate, half scientist, a dubious but attractive figure, is a typical product of the Renaissance (...)
 He has been brilliant in war and a dilettante in the arts.
 He has been praised by Ronsard and feared by the Court, because his character is incalculable.
 Hating any regular occupation, despising the most enviable positions and the highest honours, his volatile spirit prefers to be free to indulge unhampered its fantastic moods.
 The Huguenots believe he is a Catholic and the Catholics believe he's a Huguenot.
 Nobody knows which side he is serving, and he himself probably doesn't know much more than that he wants to do something big, something different from anyone else, something wild and daring, something romantic and extraordinary.

-On 2012 French-Portuguese-Brazilian TV series Rouge Brésil/Vermelho Brasil (Red Brazil), on the history of France Antarctique, Villegagnon (spelled Villegaignon) is portrayed by Swedish actor Stellan Skarsgård.
+In the 2012 French-Portuguese-Brazilian TV series Rouge Brésil/Vermelho Brasil (Red Brazil), which focuses on the history of France Antarctique, Villegagnon (spelled Villegaignon) is portrayed by Swedish actor Stellan Skarsgård.

 The island in Rio de Janeiro where he resided still bears his name Villegagnon Island.

 A street in the Maltese city of Mdina is named after Villegagnon.

 He appears as an important supporting character in The Course of Fortune by Tony Rothman (J. Boylston, 2015), a novel that concerns the events leading to the Great Siege of Malta, 1565.

 He is a supporting character in Dorothy Dunnett's novel The Disorderly Knights, the third volume of her Lymond Chronicles series.

 The knight is featured in Eight Pointed Cross by Marthese Fenech (BDL 2011), a historical novel, the first of a trilogy, now completed, that culminates in the Great Siege of Malta, 1565.

+Durand is a non-playable character in the Arariboia campaign of the recent DLC "The Last Chieftains" for Age of Empires II.